CUTV Montreal

 Local 514

 Looking for an independent news source in Montreal?
-Produced by CUTV and hosted by Savanna Craig, Local 514 provides bi-weekly updates on a range of issues that are affecting Montrealers from the perspectives of local voices.
+Produced by CUTV, Local 514 provides updates on a range of issues that are affecting Montrealers from the perspectives of local voices.

 Some of the ongoing issues that Local 514 covers include Montreal’s housing crisis and tenant advocacy, the effects of municipal, provincial, and federal policies that disenfranchise marginalized communities, the prevailing matter of climate change, and much more!